 If the infection results from a wound, the wound needs to be treated surgically.
 The area around the wound is removed, in a process known as debridement.
 Antibiotics may also be prescribed to prevent any secondary infection.

 In most cases, infant botulism has no long-term effects.
 According to the NIH, fewer than 1 percent of infant cases in the U.S. are fatal.
-About 50 years ago, half of all patients with botulism died, compared to between 3 percent and 5 percent today.
+About 50 years ago,

 Respiratory failure caused by botulism can result in death.